miketaylr/python-webpage-inliner/README.md

 3) Install Gumbo Python bindings
 `sudo python setup.py install` (from gumbo dir, but you already knew that because you read the [README](https://github.com/google/gumbo-parser/blob/master/README.md).

+## Usage

+`python inliner.py example/index.html example/out.html`

+This will inline the file as is.

+`python inliner.py -b example/index.html example/out.html`

+This will beautify the JavaScript, then inline it.